infiRD/markdown-playground/README.md

 # markdown-playground

-My experiemental repository to play with markdown
+My experiemental repository to play with markdown, git features and related stuff